Shutters - all you need to know

 What rooms do they work best in?

 The versatility of shutters is amazing; they really do work for every room.
 The one consideration to really focus on is the space and size of the room.
-Shutters need a clear area around the window frame to be opened, so if you’re dealing with corner windows (for example) they might not be a great idea, or you could opt for fixed non-opening shutters.
+Shutters need a clear area around the window frame to be opened, so if you’re dealing with windows hard up against the corner of a wall (for example) they might not be a great idea, or you could opt for fixed non-opening shutters.

 General features of shutters